damotroll/troll-data-plugin/README.md

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable "Developer mode" (toggle in top right)
 3. Click "Load unpacked"
-4. Select your `smart-form-filler` folder
+4. Select your `troll-data-plugin` folder
 5. The extension will appear in your extensions list

 #### For Chromium-based Browsers (Edge, Brave, Opera, Comet):